tanmax22end/Usaco-Walking-Home/README.md

 # Usaco_Walking_Home
 ## Explanation and source code of the problem
-### This problem was asked USACO 2021 December Contest, Bronze
+### This problem was asked in USACO 2021 December Contest, Bronze

 1. Lets first define the state of bessie in a cell (i,j) where(0<=i<n, 0<=j<n) and it doesn't contain any haybales.